AGIEval

 A human-centric benchmark for evaluating foundation models on standardized exams including college entrance exams (Gaokao, SAT), law school admission tests (LSAT), math competitions, lawyer qualification tests, and civil service exams.
 Contains 20 tasks (18 multiple-choice, 2 cloze) designed to assess understanding, knowledge, reasoning, and calculation abilities in real-world academic and professional contexts.

 The AGIEval paper is available at https://arxiv.org/abs/2304.06364.
-This paper provides detailed information about the benchmark methodology, dataset creation, and evaluation criteria.
+The paper details the methodology, dataset construction, and evaluation criteria.

 The AGIEval dataset is available at https://github.com/ruixiangcui/AGIEval.